OrderN/OrderN.github.io/index.markdown

 title: "CONQUEST: Linear Scaling DFT"
 published: true
 ---
-# Welcome to the Conquest web site.
+# Welcome to the CONQUEST web site.

-Conquest is a large scale DFT electronic structure code, capable of both diagonalisation and linear scaling, or O(N), calculations.
+CONQUEST is a large scale DFT electronic structure code, capable of both diagonalisation and linear scaling, or O(N), calculations.
 It has been developed jointly by [NIMS (National Institute for Materials Science, Japan)](http://www.nims.go.jp) and [UCL](http://www.ucl.ac.uk).
 The